 Ask the Experts

-This report reflects the results of a nationally representative online survey of over 1,300 respondents.
+This report reflects the results of a nationally representative online survey of almost 250 respondents.

 After we collected all responses, we normalized the data by age, gender and income so the sample would reflect U.S. demographics.